gristim/chasing-ghg/README.md

 MAC or message authentication code errors are about the authentication algorithm.
-You can try adding `-m` to the ssh command with an acceptable algorithm. `ssh -m hmac-sha2-512` worked for me.
+You can try adding `-m` to the ssh command with an acceptable algorithm.
+For example, `ssh -m hmac-sha2-512` worked for me, but this may or may not work for you.
 To get a list of available algorithms, run

 ```
 ssh -Q mac